jackrunge/Challenge-1/README.md

 This repository holds all the materials completed for the Challenge 1 Assignment for the Data Analytics Bootcamp.
-All of the data used was provided by edX, the code is my own and adapted from the Microsoft Excel API and the analysis is my own.
+All of the data used was provided by edX, the code is my own and adapted from Microsoft Excel documentation and the analysis is my own.